 DC Prostitution Lawyer

 Prostitution, or the exchange of sexual favors for money, is illegal in nearly every state, including DC.
 Law enforcement officials aggressively seek arrests for these acts in an attempt to “crack down on crime” and appeal to a sense of moral justice in the community.
 If you have been charged with prostitution in DC, you probably fear the devastating effects on your personal life as much as the legal consequences of your action.

-DC Prostitution Free Zones
+Prostitution Free Zones

 To combat prostitution, the Metropolitan Police Department enforces anti-loitering laws in “Prostitution Free Zones” for defined periods of time in areas that have disproportionately high numbers of arrests for prostitution-related offenses.
 These zones have been established to protect the health and safety of residents in areas with high rates of prostitution-related crimes.
 While a Prostitution Free Zone is in effect, it is unlawful for “a group of two or more persons to congregate on public space within that area for the purpose of engaging in prostitution or prostitution-related offenses.”

-Understanding the Crime of Prostitution in DC
+Understanding the Crime of Prostitution

 Generally, people think of prostitution as the performing of sexual favors in return for money.
 However, in DC, prostitution is defined as sexual contact with another person in exchange for the giving or receiving of a fee.
-Because of this, both a prostitute and his or her solicitor could be charged with prostitution in DC, as articulated under Section 22-2701 of the DC Code.
+Because of this, both a prostitute and their solicitor could be charged with prostitution in DC, as articulated under Section 22-2701 of the DC Code.
 The offense encompasses both sides of prostitution-related activities and counts both the person soliciting the sexual favors and the person providing the favors as guilty of the same charge.

-How A DC Prostitution Lawyer Can Help
+How A Prostitution Lawyer Can Help

 As well, an attorney may advise you that, in light of the case against you and the devastating impact these charges could have on your personal life and career, your best option may be to plead guilty to a lesser charge or to participate in a prostitution diversion program in exchange for the dismissal of your charges.